 Essex County Residents can Register for an Appointment at www.EssexCOVID.org

-Essex County, NJ – Essex County Executive Joseph N. DiVincenzo, Jr., Freeholder President Brendan Gill and Vice President Wayne Richardson announced that testing for the Novel Coronavirus (COVID-19) will continue in Essex County Weequahic Park.
-Three additional dates have been scheduled for Monday, April 6th; Wednesday, April 8th and Friday, April 10th.
-Screenings are for Essex County residents only who are symptomatic of the Coronavirus and are by appointment only.
-They will be scheduled from 9 a.m. to 12 noon; 250 tests will be available each day.
+Essex County, NJ – Essex County Executive Joseph N. DiVincenzo, Jr., Freeholder President Brendan Gill and Vice President Wayne Richardson announced that testing for the Novel Coronavirus (COVID-19) will continue in Essex County Weequahic Park throughout the month of May.
+The additional dates for May are as follows: Mondays, May 11 & 18 (no testing on Memorial Day, May 25); Wednesdays, May 13, 20 & 27; and Fridays, May 15, 22 & 29.
+Screenings are for Essex County residents and are by appointment only.
+Residents can exhibit symptoms or be asymptomatic.
+They will be scheduled from 9 a.m. to 12 noon; 600 tests will be available each day.
 Residents must arrive by car.

 Tests are being offered free of charge to Essex County residents.
 Having health insurance is not a requirement.
 Follow up contact will be made to assess the continuing health of the person who completed the screening.

 Medical personnel from RWJBarnabas Health System, Newark Beth Israel Medical Center, University Hospital, Hackensack Hospital, Essex County Hospital and nurses from public schools in Essex County are staffing the testing sites and call-in center.
 Security at the site is being provided by the Essex County Sheriff’s Office and Newark Police Department.

 “We thank the nurses, law enforcement officers and first responders who have stepped up to the front lines by working at our testing site.
 We appreciate their professionalism and for making our site run smoothly and efficiently,” DiVincenzo, Gill and Richardson said.